Dead Talents Society: Music

 The soundtrack of Dead Talents Society was scored by Luming Lu, Lin Hsiao-chin, and Lin Sih-yu, with Lu returning from his previous collaboration with Hsu on Detention.
-Lu also composed the song "The Adoring Look", performed by Chen Bolin, which served as a running gag in the film and went viral on the internet.
+Lu also composed the song "The Adoring Look", performed by Chen Bolin, which was used as a running gag in the film and went viral on the internet.
 The film's theme song, "Dead Talents Society", was composed and performed by Taiwanese-American singer-songwriter Joanna Wang, who wrote lyrics in both Chinese and English and produced bilingual versions.

 Release

 The film had its world premiere at the 26th Taipei Film Festival on 28 June 2024, and was theatrically released on 7 August in Taiwan.
-The film was also showcased in the Midnight Madness section at the 49th Toronto International Film Festival, marking its North American debut, followed by screenings at the 19th Fantastic Fest, 17th Strasbourg European Fantastic Film Festival, 44th Hawaii International Film Festival, 2024 Warsaw Film Festival, and 57th Sitges Film Festival.
+The film was also presented in the Midnight Madness section at the 49th Toronto International Film Festival, marking its North American debut, followed by screenings at the 19th Fantastic Fest, 17th Strasbourg European Fantastic Film Festival, 44th Hawaii International Film Festival, 2024 Warsaw Film Festival, and 57th Sitges Film Festival.
 The film then had its UK premiere at the 9th London East Asia Film Festival on 25 October, and is set to be screened in the Limelight section of the 54th International Film Festival Rotterdam in 2025.